 - Login: Provide the username that you have set while creating the Azure SQL database

-- Password: Provide the password that you have set for the username while creating the Azure SQL database.
+- Password: Provide the password you set for the username while creating the Azure SQL database.

 Finally, click on the Connect button.

-3. Expand the Databases node–> Right click on the Database that you wish to rename –> Select the Rename option as highlighted below.
+3. Expand the Databases node–> Right-click on the Database you wish to rename –> Select the Rename option as highlighted below.

 4. Enter the new name of the Azure SQL database and press the Enter key.
-Now you can able to see the database name has been changed from TsInfoSQLNew to TsInfoSQLOld.
+Now you can see the database name has been changed from TsInfoSQLNew to TsInfoSQLOld.

-To cross check, Let’s navigate to Azure Portal and go to the Azure SQL database, you can able to see the Azure SQL database name has been changed to TsInfoSQLOld successfully.
+To cross-check, navigate to Azure Portal and the Azure SQL database.
+The Azure SQL database name has been changed to TsInfoSQLOld successfully.

 Approach-3: Rename Azure SQL database PowerShell